E is for EARTH-CYCLE

 Garden waste Yes Yes Yes No

-Pet waste Yes for vegetarian pets Yes but must be in a separate unit for meat eating pets No Yes
+Pet waste Yes for herbivorous pets (rabbits, guinea pigs, etc.) Yes but must be in a separate unit for meat eating pets No Yes

 Paper and cardboard Yes Yes - Shredded Yes - Small amounts No